 Bombardier Inc. stands out among aircraft manufacturers for the degree to which it has integrated China into its global supply chain.
 The fuselage for the Canadian company’s Q400 turboprop is produced here, and Shenyang Aircraft Corp., a subsidiary of state-owned Avic, is building a plant that will manufacture fuselages for Bombardier’s new CSeries jet.
 You might think all of that sourcing would result in big sales, but so far it hasn’t.
 Bombardier has not sold a passenger aircraft in China ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aircraft Manufacturers Hit Turbulence In China".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aircraft Manufacturers Hit Turbulence In China".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.